CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

-# Objects of Conformity Assessment Schedule
+# Objects of Conformity Assessment

-Objects of Conformity Assessment definitions are adapted from selected techical specifications and standards and agreed to by the working group.
-The definition reflects a common understanding of what is required to define scope of method of test for the purposes of conformity.
+Objects of Conformity Assessment definitions ("object definitions") are adapted from selected techical specifications and standards and agreed to by the technical experts The definition reflects a common understanding and is used to define scope of the process, service or component and to specify the appropriate methods of test used for the purposes of conformity assessment.

+## Object Definitions

-The objects of conformity assessment definitions are intended to be:
+The objects definitions are intended to be:

 * **CONCISE** as agreed on by the technical experts.
 * **NORMATIVE** in relation to the conformity assessment scheme, scope, requirements and method of test.